 Agrarian, Food and Environmental Studies biedt een interdisciplinaire benadering - een combinatie van politieke economie, politieke ecologie en politieke sociologie - om de gevolgen van de mondiale kapitalistische ontwikkeling voor agrarische structuren en milieusystemen te begrijpen en te confronteren.

 Voor ambitieuze studenten biedt de Erasmus Universiteit Rotterdam diverse honoursprogramma's.
 Binnen die programma's is er ruimschoots aandacht voor uitdagingen op het vlak van duurzaamheid en klimaatverandering, die de studenten vanuit diverse disciplines benaderen.

 Grand challenges – it is more than evident that the next generation, YOUR generation, will be faced with unprecedented challenges.
 How to feed 9 billion people in 2050, on a planet that is heavily pressured by climate change, lack of natural resources, acidified oceans, and shortage of food and fresh water (to name a few).
 And it is also evident that the current system, with its focus on growth no matter what, has caused a number of these problems.
 It’s time for a systems change.

 EUR traditionally is THE University for Future Leaders in business and (public & private) management.
 Those leaders need, in this era, to be trained in a systemic and holistic way and to be fully aware of the challenges facing us and capable of handling them.

 These challenges can only be faced, solved or at least dealt with, by creative and holistic thinking.
 This requires individuals with courage, optimism and a strong belief in a better future.
 Will you be such an individual?

-Students who are admitted to this track will embark on a fascinating and exploratory journey, with some of the world’s frontrunners in sustainable thinking (all of them happen to work at Erasmus University).
+Students who are admitted to this track in the Erasmus Honours programme, will embark on a fascinating and exploratory journey, with some of the world’s frontrunners in sustainable thinking (all of them happen to work at Erasmus University).